 2: Melda Productions Mequalizer VST Equalizer [Free/Paid]

 Yeah, the presets don’t save – kind of a pain, but free is free.
-I’ll mention that you will need to close the plugin and reopen it in the VST window in OBS whenever you change the preset.
+I’ll mention that you will need to close the plugin and reopen it in the VST window in OBSOBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy.
+More whenever you change the preset.
 This is the last quirk to an otherwise solid VST Plugin – and it isn’t their fault.
-VST’s weren’t designed with OBS in mind, so bugs in the implementation are to be expected.
+VSTs weren’t designed with OBSOBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy.
+More in mind, so bugs in the implementation are to be expected.

 There are several other EQs that Melda Productions makes, all of which are paid and highly specialized for audio engineers, and each serves slightly different purposes.
-You probably don’t need them as a live streamer, but I felt they were worth mentioning if you were interested in more equalizers like MEqualizer.
+You probably don’t need them as a live streamerA streamer is somebody who engages in the activity of live streaming.
+More, but I felt they were worth mentioning if you were interested in more equalizers like MEqualizer.
 I have not used any of those paid options, though, so I can’t really say how good they are and if they are worth the price.

 3: iZotope Ozone Elements VST Equalizer [Paid]

 Note: Izotope has dropped support for VST 2 as of Ozone 10 for all future VSTs they make.
 If you want to use this VST plugin, you must use Ozone 9 or earlier.

 My personal favorite – a powerful, easy-to-use 8-band equalizer with a sterioizer that can simulate high-quality reverb